fab-jul/pymodsynth/tutorial.md

 self.out = self.dancing_triangle + self.low_hum * 0.5 + mz.SineSource(frequency=mz.Constant(880))
 ```
 Hot reloading saves time and gives you the flexibility to change a running track - a step towards the true experience of physical modular synthesis.

+### More Composition

+use babies first synthie as input to two other modules, one low, one high, one timeshifted
+add them, filter them
+-> new complex synthie

 # Motivation and Basic Idea